SpaceApplications/eoepca-ap-editor/docs/source/user-manual/index.md

 **Abstract**

-This document is the EO Application Package Editor User Guide.
+This document is the EO Application Package Editor User Manual.
 Its purpose is to describe the features and the capabilities supported by the Application Package Editor in order to make it easy to get started with it.